 What does this mean for litigation?

-According to Ericsson, four main drivers will present challenges as we move towards the era of 6G:
+According to Ericsson, four main drivers will present challenges as we move toward the era of 6G:

 - trustworthiness of the systems at the heart of society